-5.1.3.1 Soils and climate
+5.1.4.1 Soils and climate

-Soil properties, notably field capacity, plant available water and percent clay and organic carbon content are used as input to inventory calculations of grass growth and nitrogen leaching following application of fertilisers, managed manures and excreta returns.
+Soil properties, notably field capacity, plant available water and percent clay and organic carbon content are used as input to inventory calculations of grass growth and N leaching following application of fertilisers, managed manures and excreta returns.
 The improved inventory uses the RB209 (MAFF, 2000) soils classification, based on soil texture and depth to rock, with seven soil types (light sandy, shallow, medium, deep clay, deep fertile silty, organic, peaty).
-For each country, soil scientists from the James Hutton Institute (Scotland), National Soils Resources Institute University (England and Wales) and the Agri-Food and Biosciences Institute (Northern Ireland) applied the RB209 soil typelogy to national digital soils datasets.
+For each country, soil scientists from the James Hutton Institute (Scotland), National Soils Resources Institute University (England and Wales) and the Agri-Food and Biosciences Institute (Northern Ireland) applied the RB209 soil typology to national digital soils datasets.
 The resulting United Kingdom map of RB209 soil types was spatially intersected with the reference 10 by 10 km grid to provide a statistical summary of the percent of the agricultural land area located on each of the RB209 soil types.
-The same national digital soils datasets were also used to calculate the percent of the soil area within each grid cell (excluding peaty soils) that is alkaline, based on topsoil measurements of pH (≥ 7), which is used in calculations of ammonia emissions from manufactured fertilisers.
+The same national digital soils datasets were also used to calculate the percent of the soil area within each grid cell (excluding peaty soils) that is alkaline, based on top-soil measurements of pH (\geq 7), which is used in calculations of ammonia emissions from synthetic fertilisers.

-Long-term annual and monthly average rainfall and air temperatures were obtained from the Met Office.
+Long-term annual and monthly average rainfall and air temperatures were obtained under project license from the Met Office.
 Met Office UKCP09 baseline average datasets are for the period 1981 to 2010 (Jenkins et al., 2008).
-The UKCP09 data are available at 5 by 5 km resolution and summarised to the reference 10 by 10 km grid cells used in the agriculture inventory model.
-Daily time-series of measured rainfall derived from the UK synoptic network for the MORECS model (Hough and Jones, 1997) were obtained from the Met Office across the 1981 to 2010 time series at 40 by 40 km resolution.
-The probabilities of more than 5 mm of rainfall falling in 24 hours within 1 to 6 days (or more) of a nitrogen application to land (used in calculations of ammonia emissions from manufactured fertilisers), occurring with equal probability on each day of the year, were calculated for each of the MORECS grid squares.
-The resulting probabilities were correlated with annual rainfall and downscaled to the reference 10 by 10 km grid cells.
+The data were made available at a 5 by 5 km resolution and summarised to the reference 10 by 10 km grid cell.
+Daily time-series of measured rainfall derived from the UK synoptic network for the MORECS model (Hough and Jones, 1997) were obtained under project licence from the Met Office.
+Time series for the period 1981 to 2010 were made available at a 40 by 40 km resolution.
+The probabilities of more than 5 mm of rainfall falling in 24 hours within 1 to 6 days (or more) of a N application to land (used in calculations of ammonia emissions from synthetic fertilisers), occurring with equal probability on each day of the year, were calculated for each of the MORECS grid squares.
+The resulting probabilities were correlated with annual rainfall and downscaled to the reference 10 by 10 km grid cell.

-5.1.3.2 Farm types
+5.1.4.2 Farm types

 Farm types may be associated with specific structures and practices (from survey data stratified by Farm Type) which can be used to provide better representation in the emission calculations.
 The classification of agricultural holdings by Farm Type as used in the UK inventory is based on the method described in the EC typology book (EC typology handbook).
 It is based on the type of farming and economic size, determined on the basis of Standard Output (SO) coefficients and structural information (area of crops and number of heads of livestock) of the various types of agricultural production.
-Ten robust farm types (RFT) are applied at Devolved Administration level (England, Wales, Scotland and Northern Ireland): (1) cereals; (2) general cropping; (3) horticulture; (4) specialist pig; (5) specialist poultry; (6) dairy; (7) grazing livestock (LFA); (8) grazing livestock (lowland); (9) mixed; (10) other.
+Ten robust farm types (RFT) are applied at England and devolved administration level (Wales, Scotland and Northern Ireland): (1) cereals; (2) general cropping; (3) horticulture; (4) specialist pig; (5) specialist poultry; (6) dairy; (7) grazing livestock (LFA); (8) grazing livestock (lowland); (9) mixed; (10) other.

-5.1.3.3 Livestock types and numbers
+5.1.4.3 Livestock types and numbers